-From your promotional techniques and packaging to your customer service and website, everything should be carefully designed and carried out with your target audience at the forefront of your mind.
-You need this kind of clarity to have the ability to create an effective marketing strategy that speaks directly to their unique needs and concerns.
+From your promotional techniques and packaging to your customer service and website, everything should be carefully designed and carried out with your target audience in mind.
+You need this kind of clarity to have the ability to create an effective marketing strategy that speaks directly to their unique needs, wants and concerns.

-A brand positioning statement is composed of the heart of who you are.
+A brand positioning statement is composed of the heart of who you are as a company.
 Different from a tagline, or a mission statement, a brand positioning statement defines how your company’s product or service suits the needs of a particular audience, as well as how you do it better than the competition.
 When done right, this statement can be a powerful tool for businesses of all sizes and can create a lasting impression in the minds of your customers.
 It requires going deeper than any buzzwords or other “marketing fluff” you might be used to, in order to develop a statement that truly captures what your brand is all about.
-Check out the example below from Coca-Cola:
+Check out the example below from Amazon:

 A personality is an important factor when it comes to the image that we perceive of others.
 The same goes for your brand.
 Your chosen brand personality should be consistent across the board and reflected in your tone of voice, visuals, promotional content, social media and any communications with current or prospective customers (to name a few).
 If you can successfully portray a brand personality with similar traits and characteristics to that of your target audience then you’ll increase the chances of them being able to positively resonate with your brand.